TKCERT/mail-security-tester/README.md

-# Mail Security Testinn Framework
+# Mail Security Testing Framework

 A testing framework for mail security and filtering solutions.